Forces Veterans’ Mental Health

 The programme is community-based, with treatment and support provided locally through a nationwide network of 200 therapists, accredited by the Professional Standards Authority.
 PTSD Resolution helps Veterans and Reservists to resolve the mental health problems associated with military trauma that obstruct a normal range of family and work relationships.

-We have no salaried staff or assets at the charity: donations received are used to fund the cost of treatment by local therapists.
+We have no salaried staff or assets at the charity.
+Donations received fund the cost of treatment by local therapists, information to ensure veterans and families know of the help we offer, and essential fundraising and research.
 We receive no Government funding.

 Trauma causes flashbacks, nightmares, anger and depression - often leading to violence, alcohol and substance abuse, job loss, family breakdown and even suicide.